ProkopHapala/SimpleSimulationEngine/docs/SpaceCrafting/SpaceCraft_gen_web_2025_12_29.md

 Can we already generate a spacecraft?
 - Yes, via C++: Lua scripts → `BuildCraft_blocks` → OBJ/truss (headless `spaceCraftMeshExport`, or interactive apps).
 Core structural components (nodes as blocks, girders as bridges, rings, sliders, ropes) are implemented.
 Plates/tanks/welds are not yet wired in for the block path.
-- In JS editor (`js/spacecraft_editor`): the engine still uses the legacy `BuildCraft_truss` pipeline (`SpaceCraftEngine.processCommands` calls `BuildCraft_truss(this.mesh, this.craft)`) and only supports Nodes + Girders (materials TODO, no blocks/bridges/sliders/plates).
-So the browser editor can render a simple truss, but not the new block-based craft yet.
+- In JS editor (`js/spacecraft_editor`): now uses `BuildCraft_blocks_js` to generate blocks, bridged girders, ropes, rings, radiators (ParametricQuadPatch), welds, and triangle faces rendered in MeshRenderer.
+Sliders are placeholder anchors/paths only.
+Materials/catalog, OBJ export, and GUI hooks to invoke the new builder are still TODO.

-Main subproblems (from docs and code):
+## Main subproblems (from docs and code):

 1) Migration to block-based generator:
    - C++ block path covers nodes/girders/rings/sliders/ropes; plates, welds, tanks, thrusters are TODO in `BuildCraft_blocks` @cpp/common/Orbital/SpaceCraft2Mesh2.h#555-594.
    - Standalone truss-view path (`SpaceCraft2Mesh_blocks.h`) lacks sliders/plates/welds.